-Votes will be counted by the inspector of elections appointed for the meeting, who will separately count "For" and "Withhold" and, with respect to proposals other than the election of directors, "Against" votes, abstentions and broker non-votes.
+Votes will be counted by the inspector of elections appointed for the meeting, who will separately count, for the proposal to elect directors, "For" and "Withhold", with respect to the proposal regarding frequency of stockholder advisory votes to approve executive compensation, votes "For" frequencies of one year, two years or three years, abstentions and broker non-votes; and, with respect to all other proposals, "For", and "Against" votes, abstentions and, if applicable, broker non-votes.
 Abstentions will be counted towards the vote total for each proposal and will have the same effect as "Against" votes.
 Broker non-votes have no effect and will not be counted towards the vote total for any proposal.

 If your shares are held by your broker as your nominee (that is, in "street name"), you will need to obtain a proxy form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker to vote your shares.
 If you do not give instructions to your broker, your broker can vote your shares with respect to "discretionary" items, but not with respect to "non-discretionary" items.
 Discretionary items are proposals considered routine under the rules of the New York Stock Exchange ("NYSE") on which your broker may vote shares held in street name in the absence of your voting instructions.
 On non-discretionary items for which you do not give your broker instructions, the shares will be treated as broker non-votes.
 Generally, "non-discretionary" matters include director elections and other matters like those involving a contest or a matter that may substantially affect the rights or privileges of stockholders, such as mergers or stockholder proposals.
-This year, only Proposal 2 (ratification of the appointment of the independent registered public accounting firm) is a discretionary matter on which your broker may vote without your instruction.